Skip to main content

 Fire/Stove Policy

-Cooking Shelters: Use the cooking shelters to prepare and eat your food.
+Use the cooking shelters to prepare and eat your food.
 This concentrates food odors away from tents.
 Do not use the shelters for drying or storing gear or sleeping.
-Fires: Fires are only permitted in the fire rings next to each cooking shelter.
+Fires are only permitted in the fire rings next to each cooking shelter.
 Only dead and down wood can be collected to burn.
 Do not burn or dispose of food in the fire rings.
-Minimize food odors by cooking food over a stove in the cooking shelters.
+To concentrate food odor, cook food only in the designated shelters.
+Seasonal fire bans may apply.
 Food: All campers are required to store all food and odorous items inside of the designated food cache when those items are not immediately needed.
 No cooking or eating is allowed outside of the designated cooking shelters.
 Dishes must be washed at the water spigot adjacent to the food cache.
 Dishes and utensils should be scraped clean before washing at the spigot.
 Fuel Storage: Petroleum products attract bears.
-Therefore, store all stoves and fuel in the lockers adjacent to the gear cache.
+Therefore, store all fuel in the lockers adjacent to the gear cache.
 Separate liquid from gaseous fuels and place each in the appropriate locker.

 Regulations Overview